 Janet Galvin, Michael’s mother, said some signs arose as early as first grade when she threw a Harry Potter party and her child wanted to dress as a boy 5.

-Isaac Barnett, another FTM transgender, said, “I’ve known since I was 8.”
+Isaac Barnett, another FTM transgender, knew she should be a boy since she was 8.
 5

 “What makes me a boy is that, I don’t know, I don’t feel comfortable in my (female) body,” she said. “…It’s not that God made a mistake or I’m blaming anybody.
 It’s that I was born in the wrong body and I need to fix that,” 5